Corey Seager Player Props: Rangers vs. Blue Jays

-The Texas Rangers, including Corey Seager (hitting .325 in his past 10 games, with four doubles, three home runs, six walks and seven RBI), battle starter Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Saturday at 4:05 PM ET.
+Corey Seager and his .467 on-base percentage over his past 10 games (58 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Toronto Blue Jays and Chris Bassitt on June 18 at 2:35 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Blue Jays.
+In his last game, he notched a home run while going 2-for-4 against the Blue Jays.

 Corey Seager Game Info & Props vs. the Blue Jays